smart-on-fhir/fhir-filter/README.md

 const myResult = fhirFilter(myArray, 'given eq "peter" and birthdate ge 2014-10-10')

 // Option 2:
-// Compile the filter expression into a callback function which can then be
+// Compile the filter expression into a function, which can then be passed to
-// passed to the native filter method of every array.
-This is useful in case
+// the native filter method of arrays.
+This is useful in case a filter can be
-// a filter can be created once and can be reused multiple times afterwards const myFilterFn = fhirFilter.create('given eq "peter" and birthdate ge 2014-10-10') const myResult = myArray.filter(myFilterFn)
+// created once and reused multiple times afterwards. const myFilterFn = fhirFilter.create('given eq "peter" and birthdate ge 2014-10-10') const myResult = myArray.filter(myFilterFn)
 ```